-- 1. Market leadership in core businesses - Achieve and maintain no less than #3 position, and targeting #1 or #2, in core Canadian-based retail and wholesale businesses - 2.
-Balanced and actively-managed business mix - Grow in certain areas where CIBC has competitive capabilities and market opportunities that can generate sustainable earnings - 3.
-Industry leading fundamentals - Underpin CIBC's core businesses with strong capital and funding, competitive productivity measures and sound risk management
+- 1. Market leadership in core businesses - Achieve and maintain no less than a #3 position, and target #1 or #2, in core Canadian-based retail and wholesale businesses - 2.
+Balanced and actively managed business mix - Grow in select areas where we have natural opportunities and proven capabilities - 3.
+Industry-leading fundamentals - Strong capital and funding, competitive productivity and sound risk management